Loading...

 After entering all the required inputs, your target can be saved, and you can proceed to configure the probes.
 Target is saved by clicking the "Save" button.

 A success notification will indicate that your new target has been saved successfully.
 Your target will be automatically selected, and its name will appear in the targets list within the drop-down menu.
-The page will be displayed, allowing you to start configuring the probes.
+The Probe Settings page will be displayed, allowing you to start configuring the probes.

 AWS Access Key ID & AWS Secret Access Key